metamath/lamp-guide/docs/index.md

 Here's how to do that:

 > Select the checkbox on the editor bar above the field name "Description"
-> to select *all* statements. select the trash can with an X
+> to select *all* statements.
+Select the trash can with an X
 > ("delete selected statements") to delete them all.
-> At the top of the browser window, select the dropdown arrow with the
+> At the top of the browser window, select the drop-down arrow with the
 > "Loaded:..." text that hints at the context.
 > Make sure we are loading from the web the file "set.mm:latest",
 > and change the scope to "Stop before" the label `reccot` by typing it in